prismosystems/RASP-Testing-Application/README.md

 Prismo RASP Vulnerable Web Application

 This is a vulnerable java web application developed by Prismo Systems.
-This app is intended for testing Web Application Vulnerability detection in Prismo Systems RASP.
+This app is intended for testing Web Application Vulnerability detections.

 Following exploits can be tested using this application:
 SQL Injection